tiantiy/shwina.github.io/_posts/2014-10-15-testing-science.md

 *"If I could test my code, I would have published by now."*

-This is something that *characterizes* scientific code--- we write it because we *don't know* what the answer is.
+This is something that *characterizes* scientific code -- we write it because we *don't know* what the answer is.
 Therefore, we can't write tests for it.
 And so testing scientific code is an oxymoron.